-If your budget is your only consideration, Harbor Compliance is a good choice.
+If your budget is highest priority, Harbor Compliance is a good choice.
 They’re reliable and offer an excellent product mix for such an affordable registered agent service.
 They won’t necessarily impress you, but they won’t let you down either.

 You do, however, get what you pay for.
-The customer support at Harbor Compliance isn’t terribly efficient and the website is in need of some upgrades.
+The customer support at Harbor Compliance can’t provide any small business guidance or advice and the website is in need of some upgrades.

 If you are unable to scrape together the extra $26 for Northwest Registered Agent, Harbor Compliance is a really solid but unimpressive alternative.

-ZenBusiness became such a phenomenon in the LLC Formation business because they offered rates that were substantially lower than their competitors.
+ZenBusiness has seen rapid growth in the LLC Formation business because they offered rates that were substantially lower than their competitors.
 Unfortunately, that’s not the case with their registered agent service.

-The problem is that for $99 you can get more comprehensive registered agent service with Harbor Compliance, and Northwest Registered Agent offers what would be considered “Complete Coverage” by ZenBusiness for $24 cheaper
+The problem is that for $99 you can get a more comprehensive registered agent service with Harbor Compliance, and Northwest Registered Agent offers what would be considered “Complete Coverage” by ZenBusiness for $24 cheaper.

 If you judge ZenBusiness by their Complete Coverage package, their product is quite good.
 It includes all the essential registered agent services plus compliance alerts plus a program to get you back in good standing should you miss a deadline (although your compliance alerts should prevent that from happening in the first place).

-ZenBusiness earns high marks here.
-Everything from their signup process to completing essential tasks on their website seems very streamlined and efficient.
+ZenBusiness earns decent marks here.
+Everything from their signup process to completing essential tasks on their website is streamlined and efficient.